IlPoiana/Tri-ViT-refactor/README.md

 ## Triamese-ViT
 They have used **T1 structural MRI** scans from IXI and ABIDE [(ref)](#references)

-I'm removing all the useless models because I'm getting a lot of interferences with the dependencies
+I'm removing all the test models used for comparison in the paper.

 #### Spearman (differentiable) loss
 >[!Warning]